 The Short Version.

-Rev. Dr. Sarah Hinlicky Wilson is Associate Pastor at Tokyo Lutheran Church and the Founder of Thornbush Press.
-She has written, edited, and contributed to numerous books of both theology and fiction and has published hundreds of articles.
-She hosts the podcasts Queen of the Sciences, Sarah Hinlicky Wilson Stories, and The Disentanglement Podcast, and writes the e-newsletter Theology & a Recipe.
+Rev. Dr. Sarah Hinlicky Wilson has written, edited, and contributed to numerous books of both theology and fiction and has published hundreds of articles.
+She hosts the podcast Queen of the Sciences, writes the e-newsletter Theology & a Recipe and the substack Sarah Hinlicky Wilson Stories, and is the Founder of Thornbush Press.

 The Long Version.

-Sarah Hinlicky Wilson is the Founder of Thornbush Press, launched in 2020, and author of a number of books under its imprint: I Am a Brave Bridge, Sermon on the Mount: A Poetic Paraphrase, Small Catechism: Memorizing Edition, Pearly Gates: Parables from the Final Threshold, To Baptize or Not to Baptize: A Practical Guide for Clergy, and A-Tumblin’ Down.
+Sarah Hinlicky Wilson is the Founder of Thornbush Press, launched in 2020, and author of a number of books under its imprint: I Am a Brave Bridge, Sermon on the Mount: A Poetic Paraphrase, Small Catechism: Memorizing Edition, Pearly Gates: Parables from the Final Threshold, To Baptize or Not to Baptize: A Practical Guide for Clergy, A-Tumblin’ Down, Seven Ways of Looking at the Transfiguration, and Forty Facets of the Ascension.

-Since August 2018 she has lived in Mitaka, Japan, on the campus of Japan Lutheran College and Theological Seminary, where her husband Andrew L. Wilson is Professor of Church History.
-Sarah serves as one of the pastors at Tokyo Lutheran Church near the Shin-Ōkubo station in central Tokyo.
-She’s also an Affiliated Faculty Member at the Johannelund School of Theology in Uppsala, Sweden.
+From the summer of 2018 to the spring of 2025 Sarah lived in Mitaka, Japan, on the campus of Japan Lutheran College and Theological Seminary, where her husband Andrew L. Wilson served as Professor of Church History.
+Sarah served as Associate Pastor at Tokyo Lutheran Church near the Shin-Ōkubo station in central Tokyo.
+During her time in Tokyo she began and continues on as an Affiliated Faculty Member at the Johannelund School of Theology in Uppsala, Sweden.

 From July 2016 to July 2018 Sarah and her family lived in St. Paul, Minnesota, getting reacquainted with their home territory in between international sojourns.
-During that period she wrote a memoir about the year she spent in the fledgling Republic of Slovakia when she was 17.
+During that period she wrote a memoir about her year spent in the fledgling Republic of Slovakia.

 From 2008 to 2016 the Wilsons lived in Strasbourg, France, where Sarah worked at the Institute for Ecumenical Research, a close affiliate of the Lutheran World Federation, specializing in Eastern Orthodoxy and Pentecostalism.
-Sarah continues to serve as a Visiting Professor of the Institute and, as such, the Consultant to the International Lutheran-Pentecostal Dialogue.
-With her colleague Theodor Dieter from the Institute, Sarah teaches an annual course in Wittenberg, Germany, on Martin Luther’s theology.
+Sarah continued to serve as a Visiting Professor of the Institute and Consultant to the International Lutheran-Pentecostal Dialogue from 2016 to 2024.
+With her colleague Theodor Dieter from the Institute, Sarah taught a two-week course in Wittenberg, Germany, on Martin Luther’s theology every November for 15 years (2009–2024).

 In 2010, Sarah and Andrew followed the footsteps of Martin Luther’s pilgrimage from Germany to Rome five hundred (or maybe four hundred ninety-nine) years earlier.